-U.S. Tour of Duty presents free performances and bedside sing-alongs at VA hospitals to raise the spirits of patients, and produces concerts in public venues to raise awareness and funds for veterans service providers.
+U.S. Tour of Duty presents free performances at VA hospitals and Stand Downs to raise the spirits of veterans, and produces concerts in public venues to raise awareness and funds for veterans service providers.

 Homefront Rising Concerts Aim to House All Veterans